LuigiDevv/ExprCalculator/README.md

 This is my first practicing project which has the debug problems due my chores.
-But the algorythm is well correct
+But the algorythm is well correct.